Manufacturing Accounting – A Simple Guide

 The total manufacturing cost also informs two crucial KPIs for determining a company’s Gross Profit and Gross Margin – Cost of Goods Manufactured (COGM) and Cost of Goods Sold (COGS).

 - Whereas TMC shows the total expense of a manufacturing operation writ large, the Cost of Goods Manufactured limits this to only the goods that were finished during a financial period.
-If any products were unfinished by the time the production period ends, these items are left out of COGM.
-If all production finishes within the period, however, COGM equals TMC.
+If any products were unfinished by the time the production period ends, these items are left out of COGM and constitute the ending work in process inventory (WIP).
+If all production finishes by the end of the period, however, COGM equals TMC.
 Calculating COGM is important for manufacturers because it gives a reliable insight into the level of production costs and profits relative to sales at the end of the fiscal period.

-COGM = Beginning Work-in-Process Inventory (WIP) + Total Cost of Production – Ending WIP
+COGM = Beginning WIP + Total Manufacturing Cost – Ending WIP

 - Building on COGM, the Cost of Goods Sold designates only the total cost of goods that were sold within the financial period.
 It is used to determine gross profit and estimate the company’s bottom line.
 COGS is listed on the income statement as an expense and gives companies insight into setting profitable pricing, mediating the taxable income level, and tracking profitability.